hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 stored in respective volumes, mounted to the container and passed as an argument to the `jet submit` script.

+Create a file named `rolling-aggregation.yaml` and apply it.

 ```yaml
 ---
 apiVersion: batch/v1